-Environmental Impacts Mitigation Noise Quality fuel will be used. generation Periodic maintenance of vehicles is required.
-Dust • Quality packaging of the construction materials. generation • Construction materials shall be covered with tarpaulin sheets to prevent the material from being air borne.
+Environmental Impacts Mitigation Noise generation Quality fuel is used.
+Periodic maintenance of vehicles is required.
+Dust generation Quality packaging of the construction materials.
+Construction materials shall be covered with tarpaulin sheets to prevent the material from being air borne.
 The vehicle speed shall be regulated.
-Watering to the wheels of the construction vehicle will be done while entering to the construction site.
 The workers transporting materials shall be provided with PPE such as nose masks to reduce impact of air borne dust on their health.
-Vehicular Periodic emission check for vehicles is required. emissions • Clean fuel shall be used for vehicles.
+Wheel washing facilities shall be provided for all vehicles.
+Vehicular Periodic emission check for vehicles is required. emissions Clean fuel shall be used for vehicles.